yuhaoliu7456/CVPR2020-HAttMatting/README.md

 Code and paper is coming soon!!!<br/>

 ## News
 0.The data set is now fully open to the public.
-Please send us an email to access the link if necessary.
+If you use it for non-commercial uses, please send us an email to access the link if necessary.
 1. The thumbnail from our dataset have been uploaded.
 <table style="margin-left: auto; margin-right: auto;">
         <tr>